Pig Farming in Africa

 Thanks

-4. Fortune Kumponda says:
+4. Fortune Kumponda says

 I am looking at piggery or poultry project.Can you please provide details of what is required including approximate costs from inception to marketing?